Single node on-prem deployment with Ollama on AIPC¶

 Prerequisites¶

-First step is to clone the GenAIExamples and GenAIComps.
-GenAIComps are fundamental necessary components used to build examples you find in GenAIExamples and deploy them as microservices.
+The first step is to clone the GenAIExamples and GenAIComps projects.
+GenAIComps are fundamental necessary components used to build the examples you find in GenAIExamples and deploy them as microservices.
+Set an environment variable for the desired release version with the number only (i.e. 1.0, 1.1, etc) and checkout using the tag with that version.

 git clone https://github.com/opea-project/GenAIComps.git